Bean-sss/consulting/README.md

 # Defense RFP Platform

+NOTE - This is a prototype of the final product and doesn't consist of the best and full solution due to limited time.

 An AI-powered platform for processing and analyzing defense RFP (Request for Proposal) documents with automated field extraction and vendor compatibility scoring.

 ## Prerequisites